zkf1997/DIMOS/README.md

 We assume the scene and objects are given as `ply` mesh files, with z-axis pointing up, and the floor plane is at z=0.
 To generate object interactions, we assume the object instance is segmented and provided as a separate `ply` mesh.

-Each demo is provided as a single script and can be adapted to general scenes you want to test by changing the scene/object mesh paths.
+Each demo is provided as a single script and can be adapted to general scenes that you want to test by changing the scene/object mesh paths.
 By running the demos, you can generate [**random**]() motions in given scenes.
-**Due to the stochastic nature of our method, the generated results will have varied quality and may have failures.**
+**Due to the stochastic nature of our method and variety of possible test scenes, the generated results will have varied quality and may have failures.**

 ### Locomotion in 3D Scenes